BACK

 Why Might You Require a Rent Guarantor?

-There are a number of reasons you may choose to require a lease guarantor before renting to a specific tenant.
+There are a number of reasons why a landlord or property management company may choose to require a lease guarantor before renting to a specific tenant.
 Perhaps their income does not meet your required threshold, or they recently started a new job.
 Maybe they are a student with a limited credit history and can’t provide a strong credit report or sufficient bank statements.

 Whatever the context, a guarantor should co-sign when you as a landlord do not have absolute confidence that your tenant will be able to pay their rent.